CDRT/mk_docs/docs/ref/bios/settings/thinkpad/virtualization.md

 1. On
 2.	**Off** – Default.

+!!! info ""
-!>  This option should only be enabled for Windows 10 version 2004 and later.
+     This option should only be enabled for Windows 10 version 2004 and later.
 Prior versions of the OS do not support this feature.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|